For daily wit & wisdom, sign up for the Almanac newsletter.

-After Labor Day, I can feel and see the slowing of photosynthesis as plants wind down their season.
+After Labor Day, I can feel and see the slowing of photosynthesis as plants wind down their active growing season.
 September’s silent song drives me to do things fast, before the frosts of fall.
 Here are some key gardening tasks to do this month!

 If you can dig a 6-inch-deep hole, you can plant bulbs!
 Last year, I found tulips bulbs I forgot to plant and was able to get them in the ground even after Christmas, despite a foot of snow.
 They bloomed this spring.

-Some slow-to-establish species are best planted in spring, however.
+Slow-to-establish species are best planted in spring, however.
 These include bald cypress, American hornbeam, ginkgo, larch, magnolia, hemlock, sweetgum, tuliptree, and willow.
 Also, broadleaved evergreens such as rhododendrons and narrow-leafed evergreens such as yews prefer spring planting.
 In general, plants with shallow, fibrous root systems can be planted easier in the fall than those with fewer, larger roots.

 Here are a few tree-planting factors to consider: